I thought I would end 2017 with a post about an amazing book series that everyone should read. Enjoy!

 The story switches between Conner and Alex’s points of view, which I enjoyed very much, especially Conner’s parts.
 Conner is my favorite character, not including Mother Goose.
 He has a twisted sense of humor and is always quick with a sarcastic comment, each more hilarious than the last.

 I don’t know how Chris Colfer is going to outdo Conner’s adventure through Europe.
 It is brilliant.
 Not only is his friend Bree along for the ride, but also a special guest.
 There’s a twist with the guest that’s so great.
 I practically cheered with joy.

 The Masked Man is on the loose in the Land of Stories, and it’s up to Alex and Conner Bailey to stop him.
 Except Alex has been thrown off the Fairy Council, and no one will believe they’re in danger.

 With only the help of the ragtag group of Goldilocks, Jack, Red Riding Hood, and Mother Goose and her gander, Lester, the Bailey twins discover the Masked Man’s secret scheme: He possesses a powerful magic potion that turns every book it touches into a portal, and he is recruiting an army of literature’s greatest villains!

 So begins a race through the magical Land of Oz, the fantastical world of Neverland, the madness of Wonderland, and beyond.
 Can Alex and Conner catch up to the Masked Man, or will they be one step behind until it’s too late?

 If I had this magic potion, I’d go into the Harry Potter books.
 Wouldn’t everyone?
-I mostly want to see what house I would be sorted into.
+I mainly want to see what house I would be sorted into.
 Probably HufflePuff.
 I wouldn’t mind that.
-What books would you want to travel in, post in the comment section?
+What books would you like to travel in?
+Post in the comment section?